 National Mentoring Community

-The National Mentoring Community (NMC) is an effort by the APS to increase the number of underrepresented minority students who complete Bachelor’s degrees in physics.
-The statistics of participation by African Americans, Hispanic Americans and Native Americans in physics are appalling.
-Physics ranks the lowest at all levels of participation among science and mathematical fields.
+The APS National Mentoring Community (NMC) is a program to increase the number of underrepresented ethnic/racial minority students who complete Bachelor’s degrees in physics.
+It does so by facilitating and supporting mentoring relationships between African American, Hispanic American, and Native American undergraduate physics students and local physics mentors.

-A brand new newsletter that includes information about the NMC program, mentoring and mentoring research, highlights the annual conference, and features NMC Mentors and Mentees.
+The newsletter of the NMC program that includes program and conference information, mentoring and mentoring research articles, and features NMC Mentors and Mentees.